At a Glance

 Some tips for your application 🫡

 Understand the Role: Before applying, take time to fully understand what it means to be a Waking Night Support Worker.
-Reflect on how your personal values align with the responsibilities outlined in the job description.
+Reflect on your own experiences and how they align with the responsibilities outlined in the job description.

 Tailor Your CV: Make sure your CV highlights relevant experience and skills that match the job requirements.
 Emphasise any previous roles in care or support work, and showcase your ability to build meaningful relationships.

-Craft a Personal Statement: Write a compelling personal statement that reflects your passion for supporting others.
-Share specific examples of how you've made a difference in someone's life, demonstrating your understanding of the role's importance.
+Craft a Personal Statement: Write a personal statement that conveys your passion for supporting others.
+Share specific examples of how you've made a difference in someone's life, demonstrating your understanding of the role's core values.

 Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application shows attention to detail and professionalism, which are crucial in this line of work.
+A polished application reflects your attention to detail and professionalism, which are crucial in this role.

 How to prepare for a job interview at Affinity Trust